-In many cases dental implants are a better choice for tooth replacement then traditional dentistry.
+In many cases, dental implants are a better choice for tooth replacement than traditional dentistry.
 Contrary to popular belief the cost difference between implants and traditional dentistry is less then you think.
-In addition, the longevity of implants greatly out weighs whatever difference in cost there may be.
+In addition, the longevity of implants greatly outweighs whatever difference in cost there may be.
 All treatment options and financial responsibilities will be reviewed with you by your doctor, our office and your restorative dentist prior to beginning your treatment.

 Dental Implants Presentation

 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.